 Chances are quite good that you have been the recipient of a phishing email.
 They usually “warn” you that your “account is in danger,” or that you “need to change your password immediately.”
-Some phishing emails are allegedly from a Nigerian price that is asking for you help.
+Some phishing emails are allegedly from a Nigerian prince that is asking for your help.
 Or, any one of thousands of other scams.

 Attacks like this are on the rise, and the bad guys are constantly on the lookout for new ways to separate you from your personal financial information and your money.
 Bad guys are like politicians, they never let a good crisis go to waste, meaning there may be a COVID-19 coronavirus pandemic-related phishing email headed to your inbox at this very moment.

 Phishing attacks are so effective that former Secretary of Homeland Security Jeh Johnson, while speaking at a cybersecurity conference back in November 2016, told those attending that the threat his department feared the most is the lowly phishing email.